 The accuracy of your information is important to us.
 We would really appreciate that if your information needs updated, you inform the department you are engaging with and they will give you the appropriate instruction.

-You have a right to ask for a copy of the information that we hold about you if you have accessed services within Ashton Community Trust.
-Please contact Ciara Rea the current Data Protection Representative for Ashton Community Trust at firstname.lastname@example.org if you wish to exercise this right and complete a Subject Access Request Form.
+You have a right to ask for a copy of the information that we hold about you if you have accessed services within Ashton.
+This is called a Subject Access Request and Ashton have up to 30 days to process your request.
+Please contact Ciara Rea the current Data Protection Representative for Ashton at firstname.lastname@example.org if you wish to exercise this right and complete a Subject Access Request Form.

-You have a right to ask us to stop processing your personal data, for more information on this please contact Ciara Rea the current Data Protection Representative for Ashton Community Trust at email@example.com.
+You have a right to ask us to stop processing your personal data, for more information on this please contact Ciara Rea the current Data Protection Representative for Ashton at email@example.com.

 You also have the right to lodge a complaint with the Information Commissioner’s Office if you feel your rights under GDPR have been breached in any way.